tooleks/photo-blog/README.md

 ### Tests

-Run the following command to execute the backend application tests.
+Run the command to execute the backend application tests.

 ```
 docker exec -it pb-app bash -c "./vendor/bin/phpunit"